bartekwozniak93/addressbook-level2/doc/LearningOutcomes.md

 ### Work in a 2KLoC code base `[LO-2KLoC]`

-##### Exercise: Enhance AddressBook
+##### Exercise: Enhance TaskManager

-Add a feature to AddressBook.
+Add a feature to TaskManager.
 Here are some suggestions.
 * An Edit command
 * A Sort command
-* List all persons automatically after an add or delete command
+* List all tasks automatically after an add or delete command
 * Any other enhancement that you might see fit